jannejjj/wiki-path-finder/README.md

 # wiki-path-finder
 A tool that finds the shortest path between two wikipedia pages given their titles.
-Does not work perfectly :D
+Does not work perfectly with longer paths.

 TO USE: